-- 9.3.1 With the vehicle offered up against the barrier, tape a small pin as near as possible to that edge of the deformable barrier which is to be struck. - 9.3.2 Mark the point on the bumper of the vehicle where the pin should strike if an exact overlap of 40% was achieved. - 9.3.3 After the test, if the mark made by the pin is more than 20mm horizontally away from the original mark, film analysis will be used to try to assess the overlap.
-(The vertical accuracy should also be noted).
+- 9.3.1 With the vehicle offered up against the barrier, tape a small pin as near as possible to that edge of the deformable barrier which is to be struck. - 9.3.2 Mark the point on the bumper of the vehicle where the pin should strike if an exact overlap of 40% was achieved. - 9.3.3 After the test, if the mark made by the pin is not within the tolerance rectangle described below, film analysis will be used to try to assess the overlap.
+Both the horizontal and vertical alignments shall be noted in the test report.

-TARGET OVERLAP = 40% ± 20mm
+TARGET OVERLAP = 40% ± 20mm TARGET VERTICAL ALIGNMENT = ± 25mm